 Smart patients in the Cincinnati area protect their lips, cheeks, gums, and teeth, and reduce the risk of concussion with custom-made mouthguards from a dentist.
 The doctors at West Chester Dental Group have special training in designing custom-fit mouthguards.
 They are a little more expensive than the other types, but it is an investment in your safety and health.

-The dentist takes careful impressions of your mouth, and uses these molds to create a mouthguard from a flexible material.
+The dentist takes careful impressions of your mouth and uses these molds to create a mouthguard from a flexible material.
 Since it is designed especially for you, it fits comfortably and stays in place providing superior protection to teeth and soft tissues.
 You can speak when wearing it, and breathe and swallow normally.
 Because it isn’t awkward, you’ll be more inclined to use it regularly.
-A custom-fitted mouthguard also helps to reduce chance and severity of traumatic brain injury from sports-related accidents.
+A custom-fitted mouthguard also helps to reduce the chance and severity of traumatic brain injury from sports-related accidents.

 You usually need a custom mouthguard only for your upper teeth.
 However, if you have dental appliances on your lower arch, we can also design a mouthguard to protect that area.